Preventive Measures for Travelers

 • Apply insect repellent to both skin and clothing (e.g., permethrin).
 The most effective repellents contain DEET.

-• For long-term travelers, empty and clean or cover any standing water that can be mosquito-breeding sites in your accommodation (see also prevention by mosquito control).
+• For long-term travelers, empty and clean or cover any standing water in your accommodation that can be a mosquito-breeding site (see also prevention by mosquito control).

 See Also: